Photonsters/anycubic-photon-docs/FAQ.md

 ### How do I clean my prints?
 - One popular method is the two tub system.
 Fill both containers with 91% Isopropyl Alcohol (IPA) or other solvents such as 95% Ethanol.
 Drop the print into the first tub and swirl.
 Use a soft brush for hard to reach parts, holes etc. Then dunk the part in the second tub of solvent and swirl clean.
 Remove then dry thoroughly before uv curing.

+### What solvents should I use to clean my prints?
+Resin manufacturers universally recommend 91% Isopropyl Alcohol (IPA) or 95% Ethanol.
+Other solvents may be used but generally not recommended.
+Do not pay for overpriced cleaning solutions marketed for 3D resin printers.
+Here is a [solvents compatibility chart]( https://support.formlabs.com/s/article/Solvent-Compatibility?language=en_US) published by Formlabs for their resins which can be used as a general guide for most resins.

 ### How long do I clean my parts in solvents?
 - For as little time as possible to get your prints cleaned of uncured resin.
 Do not leave your prints to soak.
 Some manufacturers advise no longer than 30 seconds.
 In a post, Formlabs mentioned that prolonged exposure to solvents may make some resins swell.